CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

 ![Defining a plate position](images/plate2_with_grid.png?raw=true "Defining another plate position")

-You can assign a name to each plate region so that it is easier to remember it later when used in processing specimens.
+You can assign a name to each plate region so that it is easier to remember it later when processing specimens.
 In the sample configuration described above, plate 1 was given the name **8x12** and plate 2 **12x8**.
 By using different names it makes it easier to use different plate configurations during specimen processing.

 To test if your configuration yields valid decoded tubes, use **Scanning and Decoding -> Decode Image** from the main menu.

-### Keyboard and mouse actions
+### <a name="keboard_and_mouse">Keyboard and mouse actions</a>

 Here is a list of keyboard keys that can be used to manipulate the image and the region.